iamrustamov/TONTgBot/README.md

  8. Get top processes
  9. Check uptime
  10. Check network load + Historical data
- 11. Check server network speed to different countries
+ 11. Check server network speed to different countries (Some countries may not work because speedtest servers may have problems.
+On Hetzner, many countries didn't work.
+In the future, I will add much more servers for tests)

 ## Installation in 6 simple steps